manuel-uberti/filmsinwords/_posts/2019-06-28-democracy.md

 in the past to grasp the present and work for a better future.
-The various inquiries of *What Is Democracy?* are also interspersed by discussions[^3] between the director and scholar Silvia Federici on the frescoes *The Allegory of Good and Bad Government*, which make for an impressive parallel with much of what is happening around us nowadays.
+The various inquiries of *What Is Democracy?* are also interspersed by discussions[^3] between the director and scholar Silvia Federici on the frescoes *The Allegory of Good and Bad Government*, which makes for an impressive parallel with much of what is happening around us nowadays.

 Astra Taylor quotes Gramsci’s famous words on optimism and pessimism[^4] in her